tbidne/charon/README.md

 **Examples**

 ```
-# converting our trash info files from the default serialization to the
+# converting our trash info files from the cbor serialization to the
 # FreeDesktop.org spec.
-$ safe-rm convert -b default -d fdo
+$ safe-rm convert -b cbor -d fdo
 ```

 ### Merge